 Federal Stafford Loans are low interest loans available through the Department of Education.
 There are two different types of Stafford Loans, Subsidized Stafford Loans and Unsubsidized Stafford Loans.
 First year students can borrow up to $3500, sophomores may borrow up to $4500 and Junior and Seniors may borrow up to $5500 in the Stafford Loan program.
 Students need to qualify for the Subsidized Stafford Loan by filing the FAFSA.
 All students, regardless of need, or grade level, may borrow up to an additional $2000 in the Unsubsidized Stafford Loan program.

 Direct Subsidized Loans are low-interest loans available through the Department of Education.
 There is no interest charged on Subsidized Stafford loans as long as the student is enrolled at least half-time.
 Students have to demonstrate need by filing the FAFSA to be eligible for the Subsidized Stafford Loan.
 Repayment begins 6 months after students leave school or are enrolled less than half time.
-For new loans disbursed after July 1, 2013 the interest rate is fixed at 6.8%.
+For new loans disbursed after July 1, 2014 and before July 1, 2015 the interest rate is fixed at 4.66%.
+There is a 1.072% origination fee assoicated with this loan.
 If you have questions about your direct loans, you can visit the Department of Education's website or call 1-800-508-1378.

 Direct Unsubsidized Loans are low-interest loans available through the Department of Education to students regardless of their level of demonstrated need.
 Interest accrues on the loan from the time of disbursement; the principal balance is deferred.
-For new loans disbursed after July 1, 2013 the interest rate is fixed at 6.8%.
+For new loans disbursed after July 1, 2014 and before July 1, 2015 the interest rate is fixed at 4.66%.
+There is a 1.072% origination fee associated with this loan.
 Unsubsidized Stafford Loans are available to all students regardless of income.
 If you have questions about your direct loans, you can visit the Department of Education's website or call 1-800-508-1378.

 Information you should know about your William D. Ford Direct Stafford Loan